department-of-veterans-affairs/vets-website/src/js/facility-locator/README.md

 Facility Locator
 ================

-Experiments with converting the facility locator prototype to a produciton-ready React app
+Converting the facility locator prototype to a production-ready React app

+This app uses react-leaflet and react-tabs node modules.